estegp/artificial_vision/WMH_Segmentation_Challenge/README.md

 Work done:

-- Reader that reads the nifti files that contain the MR images
+- Reader that reads the nifti files with the MR images

 Work in progress: